asurabots/capsolver-npm/README.md

 ```

 - Each method it's an easy way to **launch and handle multiple requests** to captchaai API.
-- Some determinated captchas task have required arguments which mostly are of type string or type object.
+- Some determinated captcha tasks have required arguments which mostly are of type string or type object.
 Anycase, this is described in captchaai.io official docs page.
 - [**reffered docs.**](https://docs.captchaai.io/)